Latest update: July 23rd, 2012

 Let’s look at the second number, epsilon, which is roughly .007.
 Epsilon describes, roughly speaking, how durable matter is, because it tells us how much energy is required to separate an atom into its constituent particles.
 Clearly, this is a very important number.
 But the remarkable thing about it is how delicately balanced it is against the other five numbers.
 If epsilon were .006, the universe would consist entirely of hydrogen.
 No other elements would form, because the process of nuclear fusion could not occur.
 The universe would be bland and uninteresting.
 There would be no planets, very little light, no nebulae, no comets and certainly no life.

 Rabbi Shmuley Boteach is in the midst of founding GIVE, the Global Institute for Values Education, and is the author of the forthcoming book “The Church of Evolution.”
 Follow him on Twitter @RabbiShmuley.Rabbi Shmuley Boteach

-About the Author: Rabbi Shmuley Boteach, “America’s Rabbi” whom the Washington Post calls “the most famous Rabbi in America,” is the international best-selling author of 29 books, including The Fed-up Man of Faith: Challenging God in the Face of Tragedy and Suffering.
+About the Author: Shmuley Boteach, whom the Washington Post calls “the most famous rabbi in America,” is the founder of The World Values Network and the international bestselling author of 30 books, including “The Fed-up Man of Faith: Challenging God in the Face of Tragedy and Suffering.”
 Follow him on Twitter @RabbiShmuley.

 If you don't see your comment after publishing it, refresh the page.